pymupdf/PyMuPDF/docs/displaylist.rst

       Run the display list through a device.
 The device will populate the display list with its "commands" (i.e. text extraction or image creation).
 The display list can later be used to "read" a page many times without having to re-interpret it from the document file.

-      You will most probably instead use one of the specialized run methods below -- :meth:`getPixmap` or :meth:`getTextPage`.
+      You will most probably instead use one of the specialized run methods below -- :meth:`getPixmap` or :meth:`get_textpage`.

       :arg device: Device
       :type device: :ref:`Device`